oroinc/documentation/community/translations.rst

 service `CrowdIn`_.
 This service allows to easily collaborate on the translation process and enable more supported languages.

-It is very easy to get  with the translation process.
+It is very easy to get with the translation process, just submit a request on the `Oro Community Site`_ and start working on translations.

-You will need to:

- #.
-Create an account on `CrowdIn`_.
- #.
-Choose a language.
- #.
-Start working on translations.

-More information about how to help with the translation effort can be found on the `Oro Community Site`_.

 .. _`CrowdIn`:      http://translate.platform.orocrm.com/
 .. _`Oro Community Site`:  http://www.orocrm.com/translate